A comparison of two possible nuclear effective field theory expansions around the one- and two-pion exchange potentials: Introduction

-Actually, something similar is probably happening in the two-nucleon sector.
+Something in the previous line is probably happening in the two-nucleon system.
 If we expand the finite-range part of the effective potential derived from chiral perturbation theory (i.e. the pion exchanges), we have

 where the superscript indicates the order of a contribution in naive dimensional analysis (NDA) and below them we specify whether this contribution is one-pion-exchange (OPE) or (mostly~\footnote{The $\nu \geq 2$ pieces also contain small corrections to the OPE potential, but for simplicity we will ignore them here.}) two-pion-exchange (TPE), which can be further subdivided into leading ($\nu = 2$) and subleading ($\nu = 3$) TPE, or TPE(L) and TPE(SL) for short.
 Naively, we expect the behavior of the $Q^{\nu}$ contributions to be